vmware/container-service-extension/docs/INTRO.md

 ## How CSE Works

 CSE has a server component that installs as a vCD extension.
 It exposes REST API endpoint points via vCD.
-CSE also has a client componenet that plugs in ``vcd-cli``, communicates with the CSE server via the exposed API endpoints, and facilitates vCD users to create Kubernetes clusters in vCD.
+CSE also has a client component that plugs in ``vcd-cli``, communicates with the CSE server via the exposed API endpoints, and facilitates vCD users to create Kubernetes clusters in vCD.
 The following diagram illustrates the interactions between the components.